cmskit/adm-package-manager/doc/en/script_parser.md

 	ffDefault=Helvetica%2CArial%2Csans-serif&fwDefault=normal&fsDefault=1.1em&cornerRadius=6px&...

-You can find the parameters in the comment section of jquery-ui.css
+You can find the parameters in the comment section of jquery-ui.css.
+In addition the variable "UI" is used for the name of the theme.

-Example:
+If you want to translate a CSS-source like this below, placeholders like "UI", "fcContent" and "ffDefault" are replaced by their values

+    body {
+        background: url("../../../../vendor/cmskit/jquery-ui/themes/UI/images/ui-bg_inset-soft_25_bgColorContent_1x100.png") repeat-x scroll 50% bottom #bgColorContent;
+        color: #fcContent;
+        font-family: ffDefault;
+        font-size: 62.5%;
+        margin: 11px;
+        visibility: visible;
+    }

+becomes

+    body {
+        background: url("var/www/html/cmskit/backend/../vendor/cmskit/jquery-ui/themes/humanity/images/ui-bg_inset-soft_25_f4f0ec_1x100.png") repeat-x scroll 50% bottom #f4f0ec;
+        color: #1e1b1d;
+        font-family: Helvetica,Arial,sans-serif;
+        font-size: 62.5%;
+        margin: 11px;
+        visibility: visible;
+    }

+Here is an example of pack_css.json:

     {
         "lessify": true,